-In short: the only artefacts that stand the test of time are your Git commit history and your tests suite.
-If crafted well these could serve as the most extensive up-to-date documentation of your project design decisions and business use cases.
-In this blog post I will focus on the first aspect - the importance of clean Git comit history.
+Obsolescence, the process of becoming obsolete or outdated, is what happens to your design documents right after they are “done”.
+A design document is never finished.
+It should change as the implementation changes.
+But does it?
+The only artifacts that stand the test of time are your commit history and your test specifications.
+If crafted well these two could serve as the most extensive up-to-date documentation of your project design decisions and business rules.
+In this blog post, I will focus on the first aspect - the importance of a clean Git commit history.

 Craft your Git history just like you craft your code.

-Git commit messages are a mean of communication within the team.
-But even if you work alone on a project they are still a mean of communication between your current and your future self.
+Git commit messages are means of communication within the team.
+But even if you work alone on a project they are still means of communication between your current and your future self.
 Write them with utmost care.
 You write readable code because code is written once but read many times after.
-The same holds true for Git commit messages: they are written once but read many times later on.
+The same holds true for Git commit messages – they are written once but read many times later on.
 You can easily see what the whole dev team is doing by simply browsing through the Git commit history.